bjornasm/HuginWebCrawler/Readme.md

 __Future improvements__:

 * __Scaling of the crawler__ I would implement a better work distributor that could distribute the URL queue dynamically to different crawlers on different machines/nodes.
 I would distibrute the unique domains (http://telenor.com, http://ap.no etc), so every crawler would only crawl one domain at the time, as well as submit all the children URLs (i.e URL for other domains) back to the distributor for distribution.

-* __Saving the URL queue__ to a file or to a database so it can resume if shut down, and so that the work can be viewed while running, see first point under limitations.

 * Utilizing a selection policy, f.ex a point system for the domains to prioritize the crawling.